tinyclub/linux-lab/README.md

     $ make debug

-It will open a new terminal, load the scripts from .gdbinit, run gdb automatically.
+It will open a new terminal, load the scripts from `.kernel_gdbinit`, run gdb automatically.

 It equals to:

+    $ make debug linux
+    or
     $ make boot DEBUG=linux

 to automate debug testing:

+    $ make test-debug linux
+    or
     $ make test DEBUG=linux

-to debug uboot:

-    $ make debug uboot

 find out the code line of a kernel panic address:

     $ make kernel-calltrace func+offset/length

+### 4.6.2 Debugging Uboot

+to debug uboot with `.uboot_gdbinit`:

+    $ make debug uboot
+    or
+    $ make boot DEBUG=uboot

+to automate uboot debug testing:

+    $ make test-debug uboot
+    or
+    $ make test DEBUG=uboot

 ## 4.7 Test Automation